folkehelseinstituttet/hepatitis_C_2023/README.md

-# hepatitis_C_2023
+# Hepatitis C infectious disease model
-Model of hepatitis C transmission in Norway used in Whittaker, Midtbø and Kløvstad (2023)
+Model of hepatitis C transmission among people who inject drugs and immigrants in Norway used in Whittaker, Midtbø and Kløvstad (2023)